 \subsection{Nature \& Evolution of Dark Energy}

 Dark energy is one of the key scientific problems of our time, posing a significant challenge to the Standard Model of particle physics.
 While CMB observations suggest that dark energy constitutes about 70\,\% of the energy density of the Universe in the $\Lambda$CDM model \cite{Planck2020c}, its physical properties are largely unexplored.
-One exception is the equation of state (EoS) parameter $w$, which influences the dynamics of the Universe and can be probed through geometrical measurements.
-The most straightforward interpretation of dark energy is the cosmological constant ($\Lambda$), corresponding to a constant $w = -1$, which is well consistent with most observations to date (e.g., \cite{Planck2020c,eBOSS2021}).
-A natural extension beyond $\Lambda$ involves introducing dynamic dark energy, which potentially originates from various physical mechanisms \cite{Copeland2006} and leads to a time-evolving EoS parameter typically expressed as the so-called Chevallier-Polarski-Linder (CPL) parametrization \cite{Chevallier2001, Linder2003}:
+One exception is the equation-of-state (EoS) parameter $w$, which influences the dynamics of the Universe and can be probed through geometric measurements.
+The most straightforward interpretation of dark energy is the cosmological constant ($\Lambda$), corresponding to a constant $w = -1$, which is consistent with most observations to date (e.g., \cite{Planck2020c,eBOSS2021}).
+A natural extension beyond $\Lambda$ involves introducing dynamic dark energy, which potentially originates from various physical mechanisms \cite{Copeland2006} and leads to a time-evolving EoS parameter typically expressed as the Chevallier-Polarski-Linder (CPL) parametrization \cite{Chevallier2001, Linder2003}:

 where $w_0$ is the current value of $w$ and $w_a$ quantifies its time evolution.
 For instance, the quintessence model, which describes a dynamical scalar field minimally coupled to gravity, typically yields $w \gtrsim -1$, whereas the phantom energy, a scalar field with negative kinetic energy, predicts $w < -1$.
 Observational constraints on $w_0$ and $w_a$ provide a pathway to distinguishing these models.